stochasticquant/postgres-my-beginner-to-hero-journey/docs/README_Day1.md

 - PostgreSQL server installed and running.
 - pgAdmin installed and connected to your PostgreSQL server.
 - A superuser or a user with permission to create databases (e.g. `postgres` or your admin user).
-- Optional: an application user like `charles` who will own the `dev_portfolio` database.
+- Optional: an application user like `yourself` who will own the `dev_portfolio` database.

 ---